Zaarrg/comet-uncached/README.md

 - If you prefer uncached torrents to be sorted and treated like normal torrents:
     1. Deselect **Uncached** under the **Resolutions** section on the Configuration Page.
     2. This allows for sorting by resolution to function normally.

+### 📰 **Usenet Support**:
+- Only **Torbox** + **Prowlarr** Supports watching usenet files.
+- This is in many aspects better then torrents as its not limited to **seeders** and **peers** meaning every file can be nearly always cached.
+- Example usenet setup using **torbox** + **prowlarr**
+  1. Add a usenet indexer to **Prowlarr** like **scenenzbs**
+  2. Add the created **Indexer Name** to the **INDEXER_MANAGER_INDEXERS** environment variable
+  3. Visit the Web Ui and selected the added indexers under **Indexers** and **Indexers Uncached**
+  4. Optionally adjust the **USENET_REFRESH_ATTEMPTS** env.
+By default this is 10 and seems to be more then enough for the **Torbox pro plan** download speed.
+  5. 🎉 Done!
+Comet will now show the usenet results of **Prowlarr** and use **Torbox** to cache and stream.

+> 💡 **Note:** This setup allows for even Uncached files to seem cached.
+Because the usenet files are not speed restricted by seeders or peers, it allows in combination
+> with Torbox Pro 80 Gbps download speed to add single Episodes with a size of e.g. 2 GB, which are then instantly downloaded.
+The USENET_REFRESH_ATTEMPTS parameter checks every 4 seconds—up
+> to 4 times—whether the file is ready for streaming; if the file is ready before the last attempt, Stremio begins playback immediately.
+> Meaning in Stremio only a longer loading screen is experienced then usual.
+This, in combination with the **Advanced Binge Watching** which allows for Single files to be binged watched
+> and not like usually with torrents which require the whole torrent to be one Season, guarantees a smooth watching experience.
+Of course this can as well fail if file names are inconsistent across episodes or the usenet file is broken and cant be repaired.

 ### 🌍 **Language Support**
 - **Default Behavior:** Comet compares torrent titles to all languages by default.